Wake Up Everybody (Harold Melvin & the Blue Notes song): Sonia version

 "Wake Up Everybody" was covered in 1995 by British singer Sonia.
-It was produced by Steve Levine for fourth studio album Love Train - The Philly Album (1998).
+It was produced by Steve Levine for her fourth studio album Love Train - The Philly Album (1998).
 The song was released as the album's first and final single.
 This single has two B-sides - "Show You the Way to Go" and "Nowhere Left to Hide".
 The first B-side appears on Sonia's fourth studio album.
 This was Sonia's last single until "Fool for Love" in 2009.